gavinmcfarland/plugma/future-README.md

-# Readme
+# Plugma

-Use this framework to spead up creating plugins in any framework.
+Plugma is a CLI to help spead up creating plugins in any framework.

-## Features
+## To Get Started

--   Live Development Server: Develop your plugin UI by connecting the plugin window to a development server, eliminating the need to bundle your UI file during development.

--   Browser Preview: Test your plugin's UI in various browsers in real-time without needing to publish your file.
-Figma's CSS variables are automatically passed from Figma to your local development server for accurate style previews.

 ```shell
 npm create plugma@latest my-plugin
 ```

-Then follow the prompts.

-Once a template has been copied across:
+Choose a template you'd like to create a plugin from and then:

 ```shell
 cd my-plugin